Showing posts with label Writer's Block. Show all posts

 “I do a lot of work with white-collar criminals, and invariably -- and I mean invariably -- they're not doing it for the money.
 They're doing it because they're bored.” -- Steven Berglas

-From multi-published author:
+From a multi-published Erotic Romance author:

 -----Original Message-----